netd-tud/RIOT/tests/sys/psa_crypto_key_derivation/README.md

-# PSA Crypto Mac Test
+# PSA Crypto Key Derivation Test

-This is a configuration test for only the mac of the PSA crypto module.
+This is a configuration test for only the key derivation of the PSA crypto module.
-It is based off the [psa_crypto example](../../../examples/psa_crypto/README.md).